mstadt/AM732_biomodels/README.md

 ## postprocess_general.m
 This script can be used to make plots for a given simulation created by **modelcode.m**.
 User input consists of a file where simulation results are stored.

+## postprocess_DengFig6a
+This script can be used to regenerate Figure 6a from Deng 2001.

 ### simulation_results/
 This directory contains .mat files of simulation results used from modelcode.m with varied parameter values.